A Science-Backed, Practical Course on Leading Through Energy, Presence & Collaboration

 • Evidence-based — grounded in neuroscience, psychology, and leadership research

-• Execution-oriented — designed for real meetings, decisions, and teams
+• Execution-oriented — designed for real meetings, key decisions, and diverse teams

-• Context-aware — sensitive to culture, power, and organizational realities
+• Context-aware — sensitive to culture, power, hierarchies, and organizational realities

 • Human-centered — focused on how people actually think and behave under pressure

-• Field-tested — refined across corporate, academic, public, and non-profit settings
+• Field-tested — refined over many years across corporate, academic, public, and non-profit settings

 • This course captures how I think about energy, presence, and human connection in teams.